The Hospice UK Garden of Compassion

 Garden Rehoming

-After RHS Chelsea 2023, elements of the Centrepoint Garden will be repurposed at one of Centrepoint’s Independent Living developments.
+After RHS Chelsea 2023, elements of the Centrepoint Garden were repurposed at one of Centrepoint’s Independent Living developments.
 The plants and landscape materials will offer a constructive legacy of the RHS Chelsea experience and will be used to create a communal green space, connecting young residents with nature and the many well-being benefits that provides.

 Centre for Mental Health's The Balance Garden